 Disadvantages of Job Order Costing

-- It is a time-consuming and costly affair because of a recording of material, labor, and overhead on a daily basis and specific job-wise recording.
+- It is a time-consuming and costly affair because of a recording of material, labor, and overhead daily and specific job-wise recording.

-- In job order costing overhead costs are based on estimates because it is difficult to know the overhead cost which is directly linked with the specific job because most of the overhead facilities are used for more than one job, therefore, there is a chance of excess/shortage allocation of cost.
+- In job order costing, overhead costs are based on estimates because it is challenging to know the overhead cost, which is directly linked with the specific job because most of the overhead facilities are used for more than one job.
+Therefore, there is a chance of excess/shortage allocation of cost.

-- They mainly depend on the expertise of production manager, therefore, it is very important that a person who is allocating cost to the specific job has knowledge otherwise a small mistake can change the cost of the product.
+- They mainly depend on the expertise of the production manager.
+Therefore, a person who is allocating cost to a specific job must have knowledge; otherwise, a small mistake can change the cost of the product.

-Job order costing is useful only for those organizations which are work on the basis of customer requirements and one job is different from another so that cost of each job can be calculated but it is very important to identify all the cost which is incurred in completion of job otherwise it will be lost to the company because cost of one job cannot be assigned to another job.
-It is a costly affair because it requires skills and knowledge for identifications of cost, analysis and controls the cost.
+Job order costing is useful only for those organizations which are work based on customer requirements, and one job is different from another so that cost of each job can be calculated.
+Still, it is vital to identify all the cost which is incurred in the completion of a job otherwise it will be lost to the company because the cost of one job cannot be assigned to another job.
+It is a costly affair because it requires skills and knowledge for identifications of cost, analysis, and controls the cost.

-This has been a guide to what is job order costing and its definition.
-Here we discuss features, types, and example of a job order costing system along with advantages, and disadvantages.
+This article has been a guide to what is job order costing and its definition.
+Here we discuss features, types, and examples of a job order costing system along with advantages and disadvantages.
 You can learn more from the following articles –